-- 18.3.1.
-Joint Panel - 18.3.1.1 A Panel consisting of five (5) members, three (3) permanent classroom teachers selected by the Association and two (2) administrators appointed by the
+18.3.1.
+Joint Panel

-District will administer the Peer Review and Enrichment Program.
-There shall also be one (1) teacher alternate, who shall be a permanent classroom teacher, and one (1) administrator alternate both to be trained and assume Panel duties if needed in the event of a conflict of interest or if a panel member is unable to perform his/her duties.
+18.3.1.1 A Panel consisting of five (5) members, three (3) permanent classroom teachers selected by the Association and two (2) administrators appointed by the District will administer the Peer Review and Enrichment Program.
+There shall also be two (2) teacher alternates, who shall be a permanent classroom teachers, and two (2) administrator alternates both to be trained and assume Panel duties if needed in the event of a conflict of interest or if a Panel member is unable to perform his/her duties.
 Alternates have the right to attend all Panel meetings.
-The chair of the panel shall alternate annually between the District and the Association.
+The chair of the Panel shall alternate annually between the District and the Association.